GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

         └───pop music
 ```

-Below we create all necessary commands that will help us to move files displayed in MPC
+Below we create all the necessary commands that will help us to move files
-to the directories shown above and open the result with mediaprobes:
+currently displayed in MPC to the directories shown above and open the result with
+mediaprobes:

 <video src="/posts/videos/enso-demo.webm" width="100%" type="video/webm" controls></video>

-You may explore the code in the Enso command editor.
+You may explore the code in Enso command editor.
 The commands are completely
 data-driven - the result will change whenever you modify the directory tree.

 #### Obtaining category directories as command arguments

-Since there are two levels of categories, we need to pack the both levels into a single argument name.
+Since there are two levels of categories, we need to pack the both into a
-Let's take the first letter of the first level (for example 'l' for 'live) and prepend it to the full
+single argument name.
+Let's take the first letter of the first level (for
+example 'l' for 'live) and prepend it to the full name of the second level, so
-name of the second level, so we get 'lclassical', 'mclassical', etc. as command arguments.
+we get 'lclassical', 'mclassical', etc. as command arguments.
+The same approach
-The same approach is applicable if there are more levels, but it may utilize some separator character.
+is applicable if there are more levels, but it may utilize some separator
+character.

 ```python
 import os